Radiation therapists are part of a specialised team that uses radiation to treat diseases, mostly cancers, in patients.

 Radiation therapists usually earn

-Pay for radiation therapists varies depending on experience and responsibilities.
+Pay for radiation therapists varies depending on performance and experience.

 (This information is a guide only.
 Find out more about the sources of our pay information)